open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/rolls/index.md

 ---
 active_product: false
-description: ROLLS is a reconfigurable neuromorphic chip with 256 silicon neurons and 128K plastic synapses that implements spike-timing learning rules.
+summary: ROLLS is a reconfigurable neuromorphic chip with 256 silicon neurons and 128K plastic synapses that implements spike-timing learning rules.
 It allows emulation of neural systems with adaptive behaviors using analog neuron/synapse circuits with added digital configuration logic for flexibility.